 - engage in violent and criminal activities.

 Why assume that gang membership begins with truancy, for instance?
 Isn't it far more likely that gang membership fosters truancy?
 The same applies to marijuana, alcohol and hard drug use.
 Sure, truants are more likely to engage in these behaviors.
-But why assume truancy causes them to do it?
+But why assume truancy causes them to do so?
 Are truants more likely to become pregnant and drop out of school?
 Sure; but is truancy the cause?
-As for low self-esteem, low aspirations, and educational failure, isn't it likely that these things provoke truancy, not cause it?
-The same applies to illiteracy and serious difficulties reading.
-Kids with these problems might well be truant out of frustration and shame.
+As for low self-esteem, low aspirations, and educational failure, isn't it more likely that these things provoke truancy, than cause it?
+The same applies to serious difficulties reading.
+Kids with this problem might well be truant out of frustration and shame.
 As for kids that engage in violence and criminal activities, don't blame truancy, blame poverty, broken homes, violent neighborhoods, the vast economic opportunities created by making certain intoxicants illegal, etc..

-Some folks worry that if we abandon compulsory education, dangerous kids will be roaming the streets and threatening the peace.
+Folks worry that if we abandon compulsory education, dangerous kids will be roaming the streets and threatening the peace.
 That's probably true.
 Although a lot of disruptive and potentially dangerous kids aren't in school to begin with — especially when the weather is nice.
-But here's the central question: Since when is it the school's job to conduct part-time incarceration in order to protect the community from potentially disruptive, even dangerous, youngsters?
-Isn't it a school's job to educate, not incarcerate?
-And when are we going to realize that when educators are forced to try to do both, they often fail to do either?
+But here's the central question: Since when is it the school's proper job to conduct part-time incarceration in order to protect the community from potentially disruptive, even dangerous, youngsters?
+Isn't it our school's job to educate, not incarcerate?
+And isn't it way past time to we realize that when educators are forced to try to do both, they fail to do either?

-Let's take a fresh look at this situation and ask why we continue to spend billions of dollars every year struggling to force-feed knowledge to kids who not only resist and resent it, but also prevent classmates from learning.
-Do such children present a problem?
-Of course they do, both for themselves and the rest of us.
-But after years and years of obvious futility, shouldn't we at least ask ourselves if such youngsters are properly the public school's problem?
+Let's take a fresh look at this and ask why we continue to spend billions of dollars every year struggling to force-feed knowledge to kids who not only resist and resent it, but also prevent classmates from learning.
+Are such children a problem?
+Of course they are, both for themselves and the rest of us.
+But after years and years of obvious futility, shouldn't we finally recognize that such youngsters are NOT properly the public school's problem?

-Oh, and by the way, while we're at it, we might also ask what is it about America that creates so many angry, resentful, uncooperative, depressed and dangerous children to begin with?
+While we're at it, we might also ask what is it about America that creates so many angry, resentful, uncooperative, depressed and dangerous children to begin with?
+But that is NOT the school's responsibility.